33Cerberus/CurrencyBot/README.md

 ## How It Works

-1. User sends `/start` → bot shows an inline keyboard with currency options
+1. `/start` opens a paginated menu built from the currencies Monobank currently quotes against UAH
-2. User taps a currency → bot fetches the current rate (from cache if it is fresh enough) and edits the message in place
+2. Tapping a currency shows its rate — served from cache when the cached response is still fresh
-3. From the rate screen the user can subscribe or unsubscribe with a single toggle button
+3. From the rate screen a single toggle button subscribes or unsubscribes
 4. A background task polls the API on a fixed interval and pushes updates to every subscriber
-5. Rates are written to the history table only when the value actually changes, so the history reflects real movements rather than poll counts
+5. Rates are appended to history only when the value changes
-6. The History menu shows the last 5 recorded changes for the selected currency
+6. The History menu shows the last recorded changes for the selected currency

 ### Configuration

 Two constants control the timing:

-- `CACHE_TTL` in `api.py` — how long a cached API response stays valid
+- `CACHE_TTL` in `bot/api.py` — how long a cached API response stays valid
-- `UPDATE_INTERVAL` in `bot.py` — how often subscribers receive updates
+- `UPDATE_INTERVAL` in `bot/bot.py` — how often subscribers receive updates

 `CACHE_TTL` must stay shorter than `UPDATE_INTERVAL`, otherwise the background updater would serve stale data to subscribers.

-## Roadmap

-- [x] Store rate history in SQLite for statistics
-- [x] Currency rate subscriptions with periodic updates
-- [ ] Rate change charts
+### Notes

+The currency list is loaded once at startup and reused for pagination.
+Monobank returns the most common currencies first and the rest alphabetically; the bot preserves that order rather than re-sorting.

 ## License